WAS LABOUR LEADER JOHN SMITH KILLED? ~ OPC Global article (edited)

 Could the murder have been committed by the security services ?
 Consider the situation at the time.
 John Major had continued backing the intervention in Iraq as he had no option, but afterwards, in Bosnia and Rwanda, he just ignored problems and ran away.

 Furthermore, the sex and fraud scandals that were racking Major’s Tory Government made a Labour Government in the future a near certainty, and John Smith had no interest or connection with either Israel or with the Bush camp.
 Indeed, as Industry Minister in the Labour Government of Jim Callaghan up until 1979, he had been less than helpful to the American multinationals.

 At the time the US President was George Bush Senior, who probably had ideas about the future regarding Iraq but could not completely “take out” Saddam without British backing to do it.

 There was clearly a very, very powerful vested interest in removing John Smith and putting a tame leader in power for both the US and Israel.

-Smith had had a heart attack before, but the question arises, was that a natural one or also an attempt on his life, as he had by that time appointed Blair to be, in effect, his “number one” , and he had shown himself to be potentially popular ?
+Smith had had a heart attack before, but the question arises, was that a natural one or also an attempt on his life ?
+He had by that time appointed Blair to be, in effect, his deputy, and Blair had shown himself to be potentially popular.

 Finally, would it not have been a very comfortable deal ?
 Bush’s cronies in the CIA bump up Blair if he agrees to sell the UK down the river to the Bush camp in the future – which is precisely what he did !